 FLAGPOLE BUYING GUIDE

-Schools, businesses, offices & places of worship benefit from having American, State and custom flags flying.
+Homes, schools, businesses & places of worship benefit from having American, State and custom flags flying.
 It creates a send of pride like nothing else!

 First Thought....Location for FlagpoleThe location of the flagpole is vital to determining your flagpole size.
 When you figure out a desired location you can determine the amount of space that is free for the flagpole and flag.
-You want to be sure that once the flagpole is installed and the flag is flying the flag is not hitting power lines, lights, gutters & tree limbs.
+You want to be sure that once the flagpole is installed and the flag is flying that the flag is not hitting power lines, lights, gutters & tree limbs.
 You also want to be sure you have adequate space to dig and pour the flagpole foundation.

 The more open the area, generally the better for flag flying purposes but in terms of an exact location, many businesses like the front, center look for their flagpole but it is 100% circumstantial and preference.
 What looks good to us, may not be the spot of choice for the business owner.

 When choosing a location, it is sometimes wise to chose a favorite spot and a back up spot.
 Having a backup spot already picked can really help encase it turns out your first choice spot happens to be over power, water or gas lines, you are out of luck.
 This is where Call Before You Dig is very helpful.
 Please note that CBYD will never mark your irrigation lines or anything you had installed yourself.